AnirudhMaiya/Messup/README.md

 ## Can it compete with Mixup?

 Mixup constructs virtual samples in a step itself.
 Suppose X is a training sample and λ is the coefficent.
-The Virtual sample is <br>
+The Virtual sample is <b>λ\*X + (1-λ)\*shuffle(X)</b>.
-λ\*X + (1-λ)\*shuffle(X).
 But Messup does it across steps since EMA comes into play.
 So it encounters the same sample from previous step but with reduced weight.
 This in an intuitive sense lags behind mixup because of this reason.
 So I never ran the comparision because Mixup would naturally outperform Messup.
 Although since this is not a time series problem, I think we can shuffle the previously encountered data between steps and increase the robustness.

 ## Prerequisites